AY2526S1-CS2103T-T13-4/tp/docs/DeveloperGuide.md

 **Command:**

-`addtag 2 t/Dr Tan teaches this course`
+`addtag 2 t/Friday 2pm`

 **Expected behavior:**
 Adds a new tag to the course in position 2.
-The course now displays: CS2103 Software Engineering [Tags: Dr Tan teaches this course]
+The course now displays: P6 Maths [Tags: Friday 2pm]

 --------------------------------------------------------------------------------------------------------------------